dynamsoft-docs/document-normalizer-docs/programming/ios/user-guide-v1.0.0.md

    | `DynamsoftImageProcessing.framework` | The image processing library of Dynamsoft's capture vision SDKs, including image processing algorithms and APIs. |
    | `DynamsoftCameraEnhancer.framework` | The Dynamsoft Camera Enhancer SDK, including camera control and frame preprocessing APIs. |

 2. Drag and drop the above five **frameworks** into your Xcode project.
-Make sure to check Copy items if needed and Create groups to copy the framework into your project’s folder.
+Make sure to check Copy items if needed and Create groups to copy the framework into your project's folder.

 3. Click on the project settings then go to **General –> Frameworks, Libraries, and Embedded Content**.
 Set the **Embed** field to **Embed & Sign** for DynamsoftDocumentNormalizer and DynamsoftCameraEnhancer.